rackerlabs/rackspace-how-to/content/rackspace-email/create-a-custom-control-panel-site.md

 ### Prerequisites

-- **Applies to:** Administrators of Reseller Accounts
+- **Applies to:** Administrators of reseller accounts
 - **Difficulty:** Easy
-- **Time needed:** Approximately 5 minutes create the site, 24-48 hours for the DNS changes to propagate
+- **Time needed:** Approximately 5 minutes to create the site and 24 to 48 hours for the DNS changes to propagate
 - **Tools required:**  DNS host administrator access

 For more information on prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).